1. Scope

 2.1 The tickets for a performance are assigned to different price categories.
 Tickets for a performance can only be ordered in one price category.
 Ticket prices can be obtained from the current price list.

 2.2.
-In addition to the ticket price, the following fees apply for each successful purchase procedure or per invoice:
+In addition to the ticket price, the following fees apply for each successful purchase procedure, or each invoice:

 2.3.
 Discounts will only be granted in the cases specified in the applicable price lists.